 The Cataphract is a Solmathi knight, born and bred, trained for war.
 Fanatically loyal professional soldiers educated from youth in the disciplines of war, leadership, and politics, cataphracts are the unequaled masters of large scale battle.
 In the kingdom under the sun, the sight of a legion of armored knights on the march is one that inspires both fear and awe.

 Beginning when you choose this archetype at 3rd level, the unforgiving training regimen you live by helps you to resist threats to your morale as well as the extreme heat of the desert.
-You can use your reaction to give yourself advantage on saving throws against fear, fire damage, psychic damage, sleep, paralysis, or being charmed until the end of your next turn.
+You can use your reaction to give yourself advantage on saving throws against fear, fire damage, psychic damage, or sleep until the end of your next turn.
 In addition, due to rigorous training, you are considered adapted to naturally hot and cold climates.